-If you've ever used Skype, Apple's Facetime, Google Hangouts, or the like socially, you're well familiar with online video (a.k.a. web) conferencing.
+If you've ever used Zoom, MS Teams, Facetime, Google Hangouts, or something similar, you're already familiar with online video conferencing.
 Given the easy availability of these and a wide variety of other online applications, web conferencing is now standard for both one-on-one and group meetings with coworkers, managers, clients, and other stakeholders.
 It's so easy that some will use it for meetings with others on different floors of the same building let alone across the province, country, or the planet.

 Following some basic principles for how to prepare for and conduct such meetings can help make you a more effective communicator in this relatively new channel, or at least help you avoid embarrassment.